rightalign-io/next_blog/README.md

 ## TODO:

-- [x] Make the individual components { swiperComponent, articleasComponent, cardComponents }
+- [ ] Make the individual components { swiperComponent, articleasComponent, cardComponents }
 - [ ] Add styling to the header component
-- [x] make the side add portion of the blog
+- [ ] Make the side add portion of the blog
+- [ ] Make sections on the main component to have the add section & articles section.
+- [ ] Make the single article component